 As for whether the PopSocket is worth sacrificing my phone’s smooth back, I’m not totally convinced. iPhones have always been slightly challenging for me to use.
 I have freakishly small hands (for context, I never have been, and never will be able to palm a football), so my thumb struggles to reach my top row of apps.
 When wedged between my third and fourth fingers, the PopSocket did give my thumb more wiggle room to stretch upward, but I’ve found myself also moving it in between my second and third fingers in order to access the Home button with my thumb.
 I suppose this wouldn’t be much of an issue with newer iPhone models or longer thumbs, though.
 For the time being, it’s still a bit awkward to maneuver.
 The phone isn’t falling out of my hand, but I don’t feel like it’s super secure with the addition of the grip, either.
 However, I imagine that, like most new things, it would become second-nature to use over time, and it is useful to be able to balance the phone on its side via the grip.

 Make no mistake, this PopSocket looks sleek.
 The marble center is a bit cool to the touch, which I enjoy.
 The base and the accordion parts of the grip are still plastic, however, so don’t think you’re getting a truly sculpture-worthy piece of hardware here.
 The other designs PopSocket sent to me — a Genuine Nero Gold Marble grip and a Genuine Carbon Fiber grip — are both black, and both pretty cool to look at.
-All of these PopGrips are swappable, so those with looking for some creative freedom will feel seen.
+All of these PopGrips are swappable, so those looking for some creative freedom will feel seen.

 So when all is said and done, am I a PopSocket convert?
 Not even close, on principle.
 But I don’t hate having one on my phone as much as I thought I would, and I outright like the look of the marble.
 I’m even planning to leave it on for at least the next few days, just to see where things go, which is perhaps marble’s biggest win since the Renaissance.